nupur-sng/AdultIncomeClassifier/README.md

 This Streamlit web application predicts whether a person's income exceeds $50K/year based on various demographic features.
 The app uses a Random Forest classifier trained on the [Adult Income dataset](https://archive.ics.uci.edu/ml/datasets/adult) from the UCI Machine Learning Repository.

+This model can be useful depending on scenarios:

+- **Healthcare**: This could enable healthcare institutions to study the data of older population and develop targeted health plans for them.
+- **Risk Management**: Insurance companies can use this model to look out for people with more risk, which could influence premium rate or loan terms.

 ## Dataset Information

-The dataset was extracted from the 1994 Census bureau database by Ronny Kohavi and Barry Becker.
-It contains a set of reasonably clean records selected using the conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).
+The dataset was extracted from the 1994 Census bureau database.
+I have handled the '?' in the dataset with 'NA' .
 The prediction task is to determine whether a person makes over $50K a year.

 ### Features